Shakestush/Hospital-website-Aurora/README.md

    cd Hospital-website-Aurora

 # Usage
--Development: Make changes to the HTML, CSS, and JavaScript files as needed.
+- Development: Make changes to the HTML, CSS, and JavaScript files as needed.
 The website is structured to be easy to navigate and modify.
--Testing: Test the website on different devices and browsers to ensure compatibility and responsiveness.
+- Testing: Test the website on different devices and browsers to ensure compatibility and responsiveness.
--Deployment: Upload the website files to your preferred web hosting service to make the site live.
+- Deployment: Upload the website files to your preferred web hosting service to make the site live.

 # Contributing
 Contributions are welcome!
 Please follow these steps: